Skip to main content

 Consultations

-We believe child safety is everyone's business.
-We are committed to engaging and consulting with stakeholders and the community to develop national policies and initiatives for child safety and wellbeing, in particular to prevent and respond to child sexual abuse.
+Child safety is everyone's business, and everyone has a role in keeping children and young people safe.
+We are committed to engaging and consulting with stakeholders and the community to develop national policies and initiatives to prevent and respond to child sexual abuse.

 We welcome your feedback, advice and suggestions on our policies, projects and resources.

-To stay up to date on consultation opportunities, subscribe to our consultation mailing list.
+To stay up to date on consultation opportunities, you can subscribe to our consultation mailing list.
 You can opt-out at any time.

 Subscribe to our consultation list